What are the differences between modern and retro road bicycles?

 - Noises coming from the bike when riding like; creaking, clicking and rattling can also affect your perception of stiffness and ride quality.

 In regards to noises, both of these bikes are quiet.
 I work hard to eliminate any clicks, creaks or rattles.
 The only noise from the Cervelo is the hum of the carbon rims.
 The alloy rims on the Colnago however are super quiet making it seem like the Colnago is a smoother ride than the Cervelo on smooth sections of tarmac.
 I try to avoid bumps riding either of these bikes.
-Return to index.
+Top of Page.

 - Colnago frame features inward facing horizontal dropouts.
 These give you the flexibility to easily convert to a fixed wheel or single speed set-up, but they are more fiddly to insert or remove the rear wheel.
 Also, if the quick release is not really tight, the chain can pull the rear wheel out of alignment and it will rub on the inside of the left chain stay.
 On the Colnago, I need to rotate the rear derailleur back and out of the way to remove or replace the wheel.
 If you just want to use the bike with a rear derailleur, the drop-outs on modern bikes are the better design in my opinion.